riadjoseph/royal-giraffe/src/pages/index.md

   - type: hero_section
     section_id: hero_section
     content: |
-      # An SEO clerk for your online business
+      # Is Your Website Serving Your Business to its Full Potential?

       Enhance your conversion rates starting, today.
     actions:
       - title: Services
         url: /store